 COVID-19 Vaccination Information

 As announced in May, all UO students and employees are required to be fully vaccinated against COVID-19 prior to the start of the fall academic term.
 This public health measure at the UO will help protect our community by reducing the potential for serious illness, hospitalization, or death.
 It also will limit campus disruptions and allow us to resume in-person instruction and activities.
 Students who do not complete either action for fall term will be subject to a registration hold and subject to discipline under the student conduct code.

 Your vaccination status will be kept confidential.
 The forms and processes for submitting information to comply with the vaccination requirement are secure and HIPPA compliant.

 For more information on the student process, visit coronavirus.uoregon.edu/covid-19-vaccination-requirement-student-process.

 Students who are identified as needing a temporary room assignment for isolation or quarantine will have detailed information provided to them first via phone by the UO Care Team, then followed up with information in their My Housing portal.
 Visit our blog post for more information.

 How Ducks Live

-Whether we are in the middle of a pandemic or not, we want you to have an outstanding UO and on-campus residential experience.
+As we return to mostly in-person experiences, we look forward to you to have an outstanding UO and on-campus residential experience.
 Living on campus provides a great springboard to your success, friendships, and connections.
 Our incredible Residence Life team, including resident assistants (RAs) and community directors who live in the residence halls, will be there to support you in person and virtually.
 We have an amazing (and award-winning) residence hall government and the Residence Hall Association to provide leadership and programming for residents.